FCSplayz/VectorTyping/CONTRIB-POLICY.md

   distribute your contributed code under the terms and conditions of both the [VTLL](LICENSE.md) and the [UCL](https://unity.com/legal/licenses/unity-companion-license).

-- Do note that any contributions from users with inappropriate usernames or code, such as, but not limited to, item names of variables, classes, etcetera, and summaries, will be declined, no matter what, to keep the project clean.
+- Do note that any contributions from users with inappropriate usernames or code, such as, but not limited to, item names of variables, classes, etcetera, and summaries, will be declined, no matter what, to keep the Library clean.

 - These guidelines may be modified or updated; upon any such modification or update, you will comply with the guidelines of the updated VTCP when contributing to the Library under the updated VTCP guidelines.